Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/index.rst.txt

 Elinging on Time Documentation
 ******************************

-Elinging On Time was the birthday gift I have prepared for my girlfriend Elina Liu, the name Elinging is a nickname I created for her avatar in the game.
-The game is based on an occusion where Elinging has an important seminar in the morning, however she got up late, thus needed to run like hell in order to catch up with the meeting.
-Since Elina and I were both Imperial College students, the game has been taken place in London as you will soon spot that there are many iconic elements in the game such as the double decker bus and red telephone booth.
+Elinging On Time was the birthday gift I have prepared for my girlfriend Elina Liu, and the name Elinging is a nickname I created for her avatar in the game.
+The game is based on an occasion where Elinging has an important seminar in the morning.
+However she got up late, thus needed to run like hell in order to catch up with the meeting.
+Since Elina and I were both Imperial College students, the game has been taken place in London as you will soon spot that there are many iconic elements in the game such as the double-decker bus and red telephone booth.

 .. figure:: _static/index/elina.png
     :width: 300
     :align: center

-    The lovely girlfreind Elina Liu
+    The lovely girlfriend, Elina Liu

 Game Features
 -------------